 My Observations

-Yes, I’m sad, we’ve already ascertained that – but there’s quite a big difference between this tamper and many others, which is that the rosewood handle flares out.
+Yes, I’m sad, we’ve already ascertained that – however there’s quite a big difference between this tamper and a lot of others, which is that the rosewood handle flares out.

 So this is what your finger and thumb will mainly come into contact with when tamping, instead of the metal base, which I hazard a guess would be rather a nice comfortable tamp.